10 Important SEO Metrics to Track

 How to Track Engagement Time

-To track the engagement time, in the Report snapshot of GA4.
+To track engagement time, use the Report snapshot in GA4.

 3 Conclusion